php42/TPDP-Dev-Tools/README.md

 ## Patcher
 This is a C# GUI front-end for patching the game with a diffgen diff file.
 It literally is just a wrapper that invokes diffgen.exe with appropriate arguments for the convenience of people who don't want to use the command-line.
+This is intended to make it easy for end-users to apply a mod to their game

 ## Example Session
 ```batch